mhandler1991/Bamazon/README.md

 ## Instructions:
+Please follow the below instructions to create/deploy:

-In order to use these applications you will have first create a MYSQL Database in the following structure:
+1. Create a MYSQL Database in the following structure:

 Table: Products = {
     item_id: